-What is IP Telephony (Internet
+What is IP Telephony (Internet Protocol Telephony)?

 Traditional phone systems, such as landlines, mobile phones or smartphones, allow us to communicate at a distance.
 So does IP (Internet Protocol).
 Yet, instead of using regular analog transfer through a telephone line, voice is converted into digital information and delivered over the Internet.
 It allows you to make calls online, with no need for limiting hardware solutions.